FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 </div>
 ```

-By using a `v-for` in the stars, we can loop through the number of stars stored in our Vuex state.
+By using a `v-for` for the stars, we can loop through the number of stars stored in our Vuex state.
 As people play the game and lose stars, it will automatically show the correct number.
 We will add that logic once the game is further along.

 ### Game Board